2006–07 AEK Athens F.C. season: Overview

 AEK's chance for their fourth participation in the groups of the Champions League passed through the matches with the Scottish Hearts, an opponent that was not easy, but certainly not intimidating either.
 First match at Murrayfield Stadium, Serra Ferrer showed a super attacking AEK, who missed many chances in the first half.
 In the replay, Serra Ferrer's team slowed down and Hearts made it 1–0.
 Finally, the Greek team found the way to the net at the end of the game and in the overtime they made their big comeback.
 The final score was 1–2 and qualification was very close for the yellow-blacks.
 In the second leg in Athens in front of over 45,000 people, AEK's superiority was clear again from the start of the match had the full control, missed some chances, but failed to score.
 With 3 goals towards the end of the game, AEK finally got a very nice qualification with two wins.
 AEK competed again in Champions League groups after 3 years and were drawn in the 8th group with the eventual winner of the institution, Milan, Lille and Anderlecht.
 There, AEK with a total of 2 wins, including a home win against the great Milan, 2 draws and 2 losses they finished 3rd and were out of the competition, continuing in the UEFA Cup.

 AEK were drawn with Paris Saint-Germain for the round of 32 and their task was certainly not easy at all.
 First match on February 14 at Olympic Stadium in front of around 30,000 spectators, Ferrer in a rather incomprehensible decision, decided to rest some players.
 However, Paul Le Guen was doing something similar by leaving some of his key players on the bench.
 At the end of the first half, Paris opened the score, while in the replay, AEK again conceded a goal at the end of the game.
 The qualification was already essentially over for AEK, while it was noteworthy that during the match Demis Nikolaidis was strongly disapproved of by a large part of the world for the relaxed attitude shown by AEK in the match.
 The rematch at the Parc des Princes was more formal than essential and Le Guen decided to start with a line-up with several reserves, while Ferrer on the other hand made a mix-up in the line-up.
 The French once again scored at the end of each half and won with the same score and the European campaign of the yellow-blacks ended there.

-The greatest wins of the season were the 5–0 against AEL, the 4–0 against Panionios and an by 1–2 over Panathinaikos, away from home.
+The greatest wins of the season were a 5–0 against AEL, a 4–0 against Panionios and a 1–2 victory over Panathinaikos, away from home.
 The top scorer of the team and of the league was Nikos Liberopoulos with 18 goals.
-Also 9 goals were scored by Júlio César and 8 goals by Leonidas Kampantais.